Neea

 Neea is a genus of plants in family Nyctaginaceae from the Caribbean region, Central and South America.
 Members of the genus are commonly called Nia, Neea, or saltwood.

 The genus was named by botanists José Pavón and Hipólito Ruiz in honor of Luis Née, a botanist on the Malaspina Expedition.

 It was first described and published in Fl.
 Peruv.
 Prodr. on page 52 in 1794.

 It is native to Belize, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Haiti, Honduras, Jamaica, Leeward Is., Mexico, Nicaragua, Panamá, Paraguay, Peru, Puerto Rico, the southwest Caribbean, Suriname, Venezuela and Venezuelan Antilles.

-Selected species

-It contains the following species (but this list may be incomplete):